bham-carpentries/git-novice-python-ci/_episodes/05-history.md

 {: .output}

 As you might guess from its name,
-`git checkout` checks out (i.e., restores) an old version of a file.
+`git restore` restores an old version of a file.
 In this case,
 we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.